inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 {% endblock %}
 ```

-Now the full template will look like this:
+Now the full template looks like this:

 ```HTML
 {%- extends "invenio_theme/page.html" %}